running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 # Runes

-Runes have been added with the Lost Temple Addon, they can drop anywhere from the "freezing Lands" waypoint onwards.
+The Lost Temple Addon introduces Runes that can drop from any enemy, but the chances of finding higher tier ones increase when defeating higher level foes.
+Keep defeating enemies to increase your chances of discovering these powerful artifacts.

 | #   | NAME | IMAGE                                                                                                                                             | STAT BONUSES                                           |
 | --- | ---- | ------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |